sheckman/sigcse2019/attendees/index.md

 ### Official Conference Hotel Information

-Conference rates are $145/night plus tax.
+Conference rates are $145/night plus tax. **As of 1/19/2019, the official conference hotels are sold out.** Alternate hotels are suggested below this section.

 <!--
 {% callout info %}